carpentries/amy/docs/users_guide/index.md

 ![AMY new event location](images/amy_new_event_location.png)

+* **Comment**

 * Add in any other notes that may not be covered in any fields above.
 This will be transformed into a timestamped notes log once the event is saved.
+Comments can be formatted in Markdown.

 ![AMY new event notes](images/amy_event_comment.png)